Moorings, Sunsail and Dream Yacht Charter in San Blas?

 San Blas is definitely a very special and delicate place and not a major sailing destination or tourist trap

-With the yacht charter business becoming increasingly popular (yes, even more than before...) and the obvious concentration of companies that offer their services in the tropical waters of the Caribbean, one comes up with the question: how come Moorings, Sunsail, Barefoot and Dream Yacht Charter are not present in San Blas?
+With the yacht charter business becoming increasingly popular (yes, even more than before...) and the obvious concentration of companies that offer their services in the tropical waters of the Caribbean, one comes up with the question: how come Moorings, Sunsail, Bareboat and Dream Yacht Charter are not present in San Blas?

 Every Caribbean sailing location with possibilities has been targeted by these massive sailing companies that are basically fueled by private investors that become "boat owners" only to lease their new boat back to the company in order to have the right to sail it a couple of weeks a year and make a questionable "profit" that will help in some way with the total cost of the catamaran or monohull in question.